EnterpriseDu/GRP_Solver/README.md

 A Brief Instruction to *GRP_Solver* -- an implementation of the GRP solver
 ===

-How to use
+A quick start
 ---

-  1. Enter the directory 'GRP_solver/'.
+  1. Cast to the directory 'GRP_solver/'.
   2. Run 'make'.
   3. Include the header 'GRP_solver/inc/Riemann_solver.h' in the source file where the solvers are called.
-  4. Link to the library 'GRP_solver/GRP_Solver.a' when compiling your programm.
+  4. Link to the archive 'GRP_solver/GRP_Solver.a' when compiling your programm.